From 8 to 24 Team Members Without Culture Collapse: The System Freya Built at $95K

 Week 1-3: Define Explicit Values (Document the Implicit)

-She interviewed all 8 individually.
-Same questions: “When you make a decision I’d approve of, what are you optimizing for?”
-“What behaviors would make you say ‘that’s not how we operate’?”
+Week 1: She interviewed all 8 individually with the same questions: “When you make a decision I’d approve of, what are you optimizing for?” and “What behaviors would make you say ‘that’s not how we operate’?”

 Patterns emerged after 8 conversations: